 Next Steps for Claimants

-Individuals who believe they qualify for citizenship through a grandparent or great-grandparent based on the retroactive changes should take action now:
+Individuals who believe they qualify for Canadian citizenship through a parent, grandparent, or great-grandparent should now focus on preparing a complete and well-supported application under the amended Citizenship Act.

 Working with a Licensed Immigration Lawyer